mainkoon81/Study-V003-MCMC-Python-R/README.md

    - Notice that as the future horizon gets more distant, the transition distributions appear to `converge`.
      - The state you are currently in becomes less important in determining the more distant future.
      - If we let `h` get really large, and take it to the limit, all the rows of the long-range transition matrix will become equal to `(0.2, 0.2, 0.2, 0.2, 0.2)`.
-That is, if you run the Markov chain for a very long time, the probability that you will end up in any particular state is `1/5 = 0.2` for each of the five states.
-These long-range probabilities are equal to what is called the **stationary distribution** of the Markov chain.
-The stationary distribution of a chain is the `initial state distribution` for which **performing a transition will not change the probability of ending up in any given state**.
+That is, if you run the Markov chain for a very long time, the probability that you will end up in any particular state becomes **the same** for each of the states.
+This is what is called the **stationary distribution** of the Markov chain.
-     ```
-     c(0.2, 0.2, 0.2, 0.2, 0.2) %*% Q
-     ```
+     - The stationary distribution of a chain is the `initial state distribution` for which **performing a transition will not change the probability of ending up in any given state**.
+     - `π*p = π` stationary*transition=stationary
-     - will give `[1,] 0.2  0.2  0.2  0.2  0.2`.
-One consequence of this property is that once a chain reaches its stationary distribution, the stationary distribution will remain the distribution of the states thereafter.
+     - `c(0.2, 0.2, 0.2, 0.2, 0.2) %*% Q` will give `[1,] 0.2  0.2  0.2  0.2  0.2`.
+One consequence of this property is that once a chain reaches its stationary distribution, the stationary distribution will remain the **distribution of the states**(transition matrix) thereafter.
    - Let's demonstrate the stationary distribution by simulating a long chain from this example.
    ```
    n = 5000